neinnil/w2m/README.md

  For Windows: Msys2 + MIngw64 on windows7.
   gcc.exe (Rev2, Built by MSYS2 project) 6.2.0

-  The guide of install of Msys2- https://sourceforge.net/p/msys2/wiki/MSYS2%20installation/
+  You can get the guide of installation of Msys2 from msys2 homepage.(https://sourceforge.net/p/msys2/wiki/MSYS2%20installation/)

  For Linux: Ubuntu 14.04.5 LTS
   gcc (Ubuntu 4.9.4-2ubuntu1~14.04.1) 4.9.4